-You can hop off anywhere along our route in Belfast and your tickets are valid for 48 hours.
+You can hop off anywhere along our route in Belfast and your tickets are valid for either 1 day or 2 days depending on your ticket choice.
 This gives you unlimited travel and the opportunity to explore our brilliant city.

 Don’t forget that you do not have to meet the bus at the same point as you got off.
-You can walk up and down the Shankill Road or Falls Road, and meet the the bus at any of our 23 Bus Stops!
-Your tickets are valid for every red bus that will pass, at least every 30 minutes.
+You can walk up and down the Shankill Road or Falls Road, and meet the the bus at any of our 19 Bus Stops!
+Your tickets are valid for every red bus that will pass.
 Some of the highlights of the tour include…

 Hop off at the unmissable Titanic Belfast visitor attraction just five minutes into the tour route!
-Check out our combo deal here – Housed in an iconic, six-floor building, this state-of-the-art visitor experience tells the story of the Titanic, from her conception in Belfast in the early 1900s, through her construction and launch, to her famous maiden voyage and subsequent place in history.
+Housed in an iconic, six-floor building, this state-of-the-art visitor experience tells the story of the Titanic, from her conception in Belfast in the early 1900s, through her construction and launch, to her famous maiden voyage and subsequent place in history.

 You should certainly pay a visit to The Titanic Dock and Pumphouse and also enjoy The Titanic Walking Tour.
 The Titanic Walking Tour departs from the Premier Inn Hotel beside the Odyssey Complex, and led by local legend and reknowned Titanorak Colin Cobb.